vmware-archive/rds-broker-boshrelease/README.md

 This is a [BOSH](http://bosh.io/) release for the [AWS RDS Service Broker](https://github.com/cf-platform-eng/rds-broker).

+** This BOSH Release has been deprecated in favor of the [AWS Service Broker BOSH Release](https://github.com/cf-platform-eng/aws-broker-boshrelease)**

 ## Disclaimer

 This is NOT presently a production ready [AWS RDS Service Broker](https://github.com/cf-platform-eng/rds-broker) BOSH release.
 This is a work in progress.
 It is suitable for experimentation and may not become supported in the future.